superlinked/VectorHub/docs/use_cases/recSys-basic.md

 ```

 ### Similar Vectors model

-Here's the code for our Similar Vectors model.
+With our interactions dataset split, we can set up our Similar Vectors model.

 ```python
 # function to recommend articles for a given user